iva2k/pi-base/pi_base/lib/tester/TestScript.md

 ## Tester Equipment

-`TestScript` controls tester equipment by interacting with object in `.tester_control` property (a subclass of `TesterControlInterface` class), which is dependency-injected by `TestScript.configure_tester()` method which should be called after creating an instance of `TestScript` class.
+`TestScript` controls tester equipment by interacting with object in `.tester_control` property (a subclass of `TesterControlInterface` class), which is dependency-injected by `TestScript` instance constructor.

 ## DUT